yzjedu/cs151-lab10-ethan_and_hazel_lab09/algorithm.md

 2. set highest_profit to equal table index 0
 3. for row in table
    1. check if the sixth element is greater than highest_profit:
+      1. Set highest_profit to sixth element
-      1. Set highest_profit_row to equal row
+      2. Set highest_profit_row to equal row
 4. Output Release Date, Movie Title, Movie Budget, Domestic Gross, Worldwide Gross, and profit of highest_profit row
 5. Return